 It is important that you understand that it is illegal for a mechanic to:

 - Intentionally give a false/misleading estimate for the parts or repairs needed.

-If you trust your car accident repairs to a repair shop that you believe engaged in any of the above illegal activity, you need to take action to bring this deceptive party to justice.
+If you entrust your car accident repairs to a repair shop that you believe engaged in any of the above illegal activity, you need to take action to bring this deceptive party to justice.

 Get Everything in Writing—Including the Estimate